pcdavis/Front-Back-Skeleton/_SNIPPETS/_Front-Back-Skeleton-README.txt

 TESTING------------------------------------------------------------------
+Steps for determing what to test:
+1. Look at the code for each feature
+2. Try to explain to a friend what it is supposed to do
+3. Write a test that confirms it does it

+Jest looks for files that end in .test.js or folders titled __tests__ Jest uses a global function called 'it' to run tests.
+It takes 2 arguments: a descrption string and a function that runs the test.
+The function basically re-creates the React component we want to test and then uses expectations to see if certain things are present.
+A single it function can have multiple expectations
+TIP:  throw in a console log to inspect the value of things you want to use for expectations

+Example:
+it('shows a comment box', () => {
+    const div = document.createElement('div');  // create a div
+    ReactDOM.render(<App />, div)               // render the App component into the div ---- these first two lines re-create what our React app does and allows us to then have expectations console.log(div.innerHTML)                  // This will show you what div contains to help you with writing expect statements expect(div.innerHTML).toContain('Hello')   //Now we can expect something and see if it has it.
+    ReactDOM.unMountComponentAtNode(div)
+})

+IMPORTANT: If you use enzyme, you can skip creating the div and then rendering the component in the div like above.

+//-------Enzyme-------------------------------
+Enzyme is a package by airbandb to make it easier to write jest expectations.
+See all the methods at airbnb.com/enzyme
+IMPORTANT: it requires a little setup.
+See below.
+Enzyme SETUP-------------------------------
+npm install --save enzyme enzyme-adapter-react-16  // IMPORTANT: the last number is whatever version of react you are using.
+Check your package.json file.
+IMPORTANT: Create a new file in your src directory: src/setupTests.js // place the following code in that file: import Enzyme from 'enzyme';
+import Adapter from 'enzyme-adapter-react-16';

+Enzyme.configure({adapter: new Adapter() });

+End of setup--------------------------------

+Enzyme's three main methods: static, shallow, and full DOM.
+Static - render the given component and return plain html - but no interaction like click events Shallow - render just the given component and it's html children, but no React component children Full DOM - render the component and all of its children + lut us modify it afterwards - Allows you to simulate interactions like click events

+Conceptual Mental Model----------
+1. import react, enzyme, { enzymeMethodYouNeed }, the compnent you are testing and any subcomponents that you want to test if present
+2. Basic structure goes like this: beforeEach -> it -> expect -> afterEach(unmount)

+Enzyme syntax example----------------

+import React from 'react';
+import Enzyme from 'enzyme';
+import { shallow } from 'enzyme';
+import Comments_Page from 'pages/Comments_Page'
+import CommentBox from 'components/CommentBox';
+import CommentList from 'components/CommentList';

+let myWrappedComponent;

+beforeEach(() => {
+    myWrappedComponent = shallow(<Comments_Page />);
+})

+it('should show CommentBox', () => {
+   expect(myWrappedComponent.find(CommentBox).length).toEqual(1)
+})

+it('should show CommentList', () => {
+    expect(myWrappedComponent.find(CommentList).length).toEqual(1)
+})

+//What's happening is that the shallow method wraps the component you want to inspect.
+Then you can find any component that should be inside of the wrapped component.
+Find returns an array, so .length says how many copies of the found component are returned.
+The beforeEach method let's you create the myWrappedComponent each time a new it method is executed.
+Have to declare the myWrappedComponent variable outside so all tests have access to it.

+Simulating events---------------
+IMPORTANT: setState is ASYNCHRONOUS!
+If you simulate anything that invokes setState, follow it with enzyme method, 'update' to immediately get state to update.
+Example:
+it('checks if new comment was input into text box', () => {
+    wrapped.find('textarea').simulate('change', {
+        target: { value: 'hello paul'}
+    })
+    wrapped.update();
+    expect(wrapped.find('textarea').prop(value)).toEqual('hello paul');
+})

+//End of Enzyme ----------------------------

 Jest for unit testing
 Cypress for site testing
 Update package.json files with some extra scripts: //Note: when you run the script you type npm run cypress:open or whatever you want to call your script